xinyi2410/academic/_pages/about.md

 ---
 Welcome!
 I am a postgraduate political science student from UCLA with a concentration in methods and models.
 My research interests are in political economy, violence, and migration.

 My goal is to build a foundation of research experience using statistical modeling.
-I am open to learn more about casual inference, machine learning, and various research designs.
+I am open to learn more about casual inference and machine learning.